Lesson 10: Performance and Neighbouring Rights

 Neighbouring rights royalties are payable to master rights holders (record labels or makers, in neighbouring rights language) and performers (artists, producers and even session musicians).
 The tricky thing about neighbouring rights is that the rules pertaining to eligibility can differ from territory to territory, and this is where the Rome Convention most notably comes into play.

 For performers and record labels to be deemed eligible to receive neighbouring rights royalties, they must be a resident of a Rome Convention country or the recording must have been created in a Rome Convention country (this is why we had our little history lesson earlier).
 So if an American artist’s song, recorded in the United States, is played on traditional UK radio, they will not receive a royalty for that performance, even though terrestrial radio in the UK is subject to neighbouring rights tariffs.
 Hardly fair, is it?
 That being said, with the USA signing the WPPT, when an American artist’s song is played on digital radio in the UK, they will be paid a neighbouring rights royalty through the reciprocal agreement in place between the USA and the UK (more on reciprocal agreements shortly).
-It is also worth mentioning that the USA collective management organisation, SoundExchange, is leading the charge to try and change this, with its launch of the Fair Trade Of Music campaign, in 2020.
-So keep your eyes and ears peeled!
+It is also worth mentioning that the USA collective management organisation, SoundExchange, is leading the charge to try and change this, with its launch of the Fair Trade Of Music campaign.

 Who Is On The Hook To Pay Neighbouring Rights Royalties?